openstack/cloudkitty/doc/source/admin/architecture.rst

 Fetcher
 =======

-Four fetchers are available in cloudkitty:
+Five fetchers are available in CloudKitty:

 * The ``keystone`` fetcher retrieves a list of projects on which the cloudkitty user has the ``rating`` role from Keystone.